jefftriplett/django-podcast/trunk/readme.txt

 == Installation ==

 Check out django-podcast from the Google Code Subversion repository.
-Typically, you could download it into a `source` packages directory, and then symlink the `podcast` directory to a location that resides on your Python path.
+Typically, you download it into a `source` packages directory, and then symlink the `podcast` directory to a location that resides on your Python path.
 If you work with WebFaction (like I do), and assuming your python path is `$HOME/webapps/django/`, it might go like:

     `mkdir ~/source`